MarkSFrancis/DocsGenerator/README.md

 * Add a menu for mobile - there's no way to view the TOC from mobile
 * Add dark theme

+# Editing the Template (`DocsGenerator/Templates/Clean`)

+> #### If you're changing dependancies on 3rd party JS/ CSS
+> 1. All dependancies are managed by Node Package Manager, so make sure you have npm installed.
+If you don't already have npm installed, you can install npm as part of [node.js](https://nodejs.org/en/download/)
+> 1. Navigate to the template folder (`DocsGenerator/Templates/Clean`) in a terminal
+> 1. Run `npm install` to install all packages
+> 1. Run `npm run gulp` to build `docfx.vendor.js` or `docfx.vendor.css`
+> 1. If you want to add, change or remove a dependancy, make sure to update `gulpfile.js` with your changes, as this is the file that configures which items go into `docfx.vendor.js` and `docfx.vendor.css`

+* The main (non-vendor) JS and CSS files for the site are located in `styles`, and are `docfx.js` and `docfx.css` accordingly

+* The site builds HTML using the master page (`layout/_master.tmpl`), which in turn uses a combination of partial views (in the `partials` folder)